martinsolent/figma/docs/variables/child_2.md

 ![](./variables_string_2024/spring_13.png)

-Fill each of the rectangles with their corosonding colurs from the circles in the Variant Set using the Eye Dropper
+Fill each of the rectangles with their corresponding colours from the circles in the Variant Set using the Eye Dropper

 ![](./variables_string_2024/eye_drop.png)